tmatofa/quickstart-eks-cdk-python/README.md

         1. Note that if you do this you'll also have to tag your subnets as per https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/
 1. A new EKS cluster with:
     1. A dedicated new IAM role to create it from.
 The role that creates the cluster is a permanent, and rather hidden, full admin role that doesn't appear in nor is subject to the aws-auth config map.
 So, you want a dedicated role explicity for that purpose like CDK does for you here that you can then restrict access to assume unless you need it (e.g. you lock yourself out of the cluster with by making a mistake in the aws-auth configmap).
+        1. This creates a second role to administer the cluster that isn't the aforementioned owner role as well
-        1. Alternatively, you can specify an existing role ARN to make the administrator by flipping to `False` in `create_new_cluster_admin_role` and then putting the arn to use in `existing_admin_role_arn` in `cluster-bootstrap/cdk.json`.
+        2. Alternatively, you can specify an existing role ARN to make the first administrator by flipping to `False` in `create_new_cluster_admin_role` and then putting the arn to use in `existing_admin_role_arn` in `cluster-bootstrap/cdk.json`.
-    1. A new Managed Node Group with 3 x m5.large instances spread across 3 Availability Zones.
+    1. A new Managed Node Group with 3 x m5.large instances w/20GB volumes spread across 3 Availability Zones.
-        1. You can change the instance type and quantity by changing `eks_node_quantity` and/or `eks_node_instance_type` in `cluster-bootstrap/eks-clustery.py`.
+        1. You can change the instance type, quantity and disk size by changing `eks_node_quantity` and/or `eks_node_instance_type` in `cluster-bootstrap/eks-clustery.py`.
     3. All control plane logging to CloudWatch Logs enabled (defaulting to 1 month's retention within CloudWatch Logs).
 1. The AWS Load Balancer Controller (https://kubernetes-sigs.github.io/aws-load-balancer-controller) to allow you to seamlessly use ALBs for Ingress and NLB for Services.
 1. External DNS (https://github.com/kubernetes-sigs/external-dns) to allow you to automatically create/update Route53 entries to point your 'real' names at your Ingresses and Services.
 1. A new managed Amazon Elasticsearch Domain behind a private VPC endpoint as well as an aws-for-fluent-bit DaemonSet (https://github.com/aws/aws-for-fluent-bit) to ship all your container logs there - including enriching them with the Kubernetes metadata using the kubernetes fluent-bit filter.
     1. Note that this provisions a single node 10GB managed Elasticsearch Domain suitable for a proof of concept.
-To use this in produciton you'll likely need to edit the `es_capacity` section of `cluster-bootstrap/cdk.json` to scale this out from a capacity and availability perspective.
+To use this in produciton you'll likely need to edit the various `es_` parameters of `cluster-bootstrap/cdk.json` to scale this out/up from a disk and node perspective.
 For more information see https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/sizing-domains.html.
     1. Note that this provisions an Elasticsearch and Kibana that does not have a login/password configured.
-It is secured instead by network access controlled by it being in a private subnet and its security group.
+It is secured instead by network access controlled both by it being in a private subnet as well as its security group.
 While this is acceptable for the creation of a Proof of Concept (POC) environment, for production use you'd want to consider implementing Cognito to control user access to Kibana - https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/fgac.html#fgac-walkthrough-iam
-1. (Temporarily until the AWS Managed Prometheus/Grafana are available) The kube-prometheus Operator (https://github.com/prometheus-operator/kube-prometheus) which deploys you a Prometheus on your cluster that will collect all your cluster metrics as well as a Grafana to visualise them.
+1. (Temporarily until the AWS Managed Prometheus/Grafana are available in all our EKS region(s)) The kube-prometheus Operator (https://github.com/prometheus-operator/kube-prometheus) which deploys you a Prometheus on your cluster that will collect all your cluster metrics as well as a Grafana to visualise them.
     1. You can adjust the disk sise of these in `cluster-bootstrap/cdk.json`
-    1. TODO: Add some initial alerts for sensible common items in the cluster via Prometheus/Alertmanager
+    2. TODO Offer a AWS Managed Prometheus/Grafana option as well
 1. The AWS EBS CSI Driver (https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
 Note that new development on EBS functionality has moved out of the Kubernetes mainline to this externalised CSI driver.
 1. The AWS EFS CSI Driver (https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html).
 Note that new development on EFS functionality has moved out of the Kubernetes mainline to this externalised CSI driver.
 1. An OPA Gatekeeper to enforce prevenetative secruity and operational policies (https://github.com/open-policy-agent/gatekeeper).
 A default set of example policies is deployed by default - see `gatekeeper-policies/README.md`